Tamkang University

 Tamkang University (TKU; 淡江大學 (淡江大学, Tām-kang Tāi-ha̍k)) is a private university in Tamsui District, New Taipei City, Taiwan.
-It was founded in 1950 as a junior college of English literature.
+It was founded in 1950 as a junior college of English.
 Today it is a comprehensive university with 11 colleges that serves nearly 25,000 students on four campuses (three traditional, one online).

-Tamkang University is Taiwan's oldest private institution of higher learning and ranked among the top 1,500 universities worldwide in the 2021 Best Global Universities Rankings by U.S. News & World Report.
+Tamkang University is Taiwan's oldest private institution of higher learning.
 Over 28,000 students of 50 nationalities form a diverse student body.
 Tamkang has partnerships with over 100 sister universities in 28 countries.
 The university's main campus in historic Tamsui is noted for its scenery.

-Casually, members of the university community call themselves 'Tamkangians.'
-Tamkang University is ranked 251–300 in English Language and Literature by QS World University Rankings in 2015.

 History

 Established in 1950 as a junior college of English, Tamkang first offered a two-year program and then a three-year program.
 It was not until 1958, after it was reorganized as a College of Arts and Sciences, that Tamkang awarded bachelor's degrees to its graduates.
 In 1980 Tamkang was elevated to the university status.

 Today, Tamkang University has 11 colleges comprising 47 departments and divisions, 50 master's programs, and 17 doctoral programs.
 The total student enrollment is 28,075 and the number of faculty and staff members is 2,288.

 The university has four campuses: the main campus in the Tamsui District of New Taipei City, the Taipei City campus, the Lanyang campus in Jiaoxi Township in Yilan County, and the online Cyber Campus.